Mercutio3/constructor-uni-coursework/README.md

 Source code for my fourth semester class "Software Engineering" project.
 We were tasked with writing a python library that implements a Datacube object and processes Rasdaman queries.
 The three sprints are separated into their own folders and each have their own README files, since I worked with a different partner on each.
 Sprint 2 is by far the most feature-complete and robust implementation.

+## src-thesis

+A pair of web scrapres designed for two PhD/Post-PhD academic posting websites: FindAPhD and AcademicPositions.
+These were used to collect data about AI-related postings, which was later analyzed and enriched via an LLM.

 # Future Plans
 I am now much more experienced and familiar with coding than when I first solved these exercises.
 While uploading and organizing my code in this repository, I had the opportunity to look back at my code.
 I was able to find numerous things I would like to change.